shiitake/Chrome-Vs-Group-Policy/README.md

 <img src="https://github.com/shiitake/Chrome-Vs-Group-Policy/blob/master/Images/event-triggers.png" />

 The task itself will run an VB script which will in turn run a PowerShell script. **Two scripts?
 That seems dumb!**  It is dumb but it was the only way to avoid any popup windows when the powershell script runs.
 Even using the *nologo* and *command* options it would still show a brief popup.
-If you are able to figure out a way around this feel free to update the article.
+If you are able to figure out a way around this feel free to file a pull request.

 Create the task action to start a program with the "Program/script" set to **wscript** and put your script location in the "Add arguments" field.

 <img src="https://github.com/shiitake/Chrome-Vs-Group-Policy/blob/master/Images/task-actions.png" />